-The NYS DOH has completed a source water assessment for this system.
+The NYSDOH has completed a source water assessment for this system.
 Possible and actual threats to this drinking water source were evaluated by reviewing limited existing mapped data and available information from past sanitary surveys.
 The state source water assessment provides a susceptibility rating based on the potential risk posed by each possible source of contamination and how easily contaminants could move through the subsurface to the wells.
-The susceptibility rating is an estimate of the potential for contamination of the source water, it does not mean that the water delivered to consumers is or will become contaminated.
+The susceptibility rating is an estimate of the potential for contamination of the source water.
+It does not mean that the water delivered to consumers is or will become contaminated.
 See section "Are there contaminants in our drinking water?" for a list of the contaminants that have been detected.
+The source water assessment was completed to provide owners and operators with additional information to help them protect your source waters into the future.

-A source water assessment has not been completed by the NYSDOH for the Richland public water supply.
+A source water assessment has not been completed by the NYS DOH for the Richland public water supply.
 We will provide this information to our customers as soon as it becomes available.

-County and State Health Departments will use this risk assessment information to direct future source water protection activities.
+County and state health departments will use this risk assessment information to direct future source water protection activities.
 These may include water quality monitoring, wellhead protection, resource management, planning, and education programs.
 A copy of the assessment can be obtained by contacting us, as noted below.